Childbirth - Pregnancy

 7. Disconnect from social media

-Let’s be honest—sometimes, social media platforms cause more stress than anything else.
+Let’s be honest — sometimes, social media platforms cause more stress than anything else.
 If you find yourself concerned with managing social media stress, it may be worthwhile to consider logging off your accounts.
 At the very least, think about what may be doing more harm than good to your mental health and work to eliminate those sources.
 After all, social media should be fun and relaxing and provide you with a way to feel connected to other people.
 Do whatever feels right for you and don’t be afraid to take a break if you need one.

 8. Lean on your village for support

 Your network of family and friends is such an important resource when it comes to self-care.
-For moms working from home, it’s easy to feel isolated and overworked.
+For parents working from home, it’s easy to feel isolated and overworked.
 Reach out to your friends, take real breaks, and go on real dates with your partner.
 Just don’t be afraid to ask for help when you need it.
 They say it takes a village to raise a child, and just because you happen to be home most of the time, doesn’t mean you have to be that village all on your own.
-When you need a break from the kids, want to talk about something that isn’t mom-related or are struggling with breastfeeding challenges, get the childcare support you need, connect with friends and encourage your partner to be there for you throughout the journey.
+When you need a break from the kids, want to talk about something that isn’t parent-related or are struggling with breastfeeding challenges, get the childcare support you need, connect with friends and encourage your partner to be there for you throughout the journey.

 9. Get a breast pump

-Mom, taking care of your wellness is as important as anything else in your life.
+Taking care of your wellness is as important as anything else in your life.
 Use these self-care tips to make working from home a more positive experience.